 In the refund() method, we first check that the crowdfunding period is indeed over and that the total collected balance is less than the goal with the assert statement.
-If those two conditions pass, we then loop through every participant and call send() to send each participant their respective contribution.
-For the sake of gas limits, we group the number of contributors in batches of 30 and refund them one at a time.
-Unfortunately, if there's a large number of participants, multiple calls to refund() may be necessary.
+If those two conditions pass, we let users get their funds back using the withdraw pattern.